-The Glynn County School System reminds staff and residents to take steps to prevent the spread of the Zika virus in coastal Georgia.
-Currently there have been no locally reported cases of Zika.
+The Glynn County School System reminds staff and residents to take steps to prevent the spread of COVID-19 in coastal Georgia.
+Currently, there are over 3,500 reported local cases of coronavirus.

-For additional information on recommendations from the CDC regarding the prevention of Zika, visit www.cdc.gov/zika/schools.
-For additional information on recommendations from the Coastal Health District, visit www.gachd.org/zika-virus.
+For additional information on recommendations from the CDC regarding the prevention of COVID-19, visit https://www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/prepare-safe-return.html.
+For additional information on recommendations from the Coastal Health District, visit https://covid19.gachd.org/.

 Glynn County School Nurse Program

 Every Glynn County public school has a registered nurse to ensure that your child's health needs are met while he or she attends school.
 As an integral part of the Glynn County educational team, school nurses strive to maximize each child's educational success by diligently promoting health, wellness and safety.

 Be sure to thank your child's school nurse for all she does to promote the health and well-being of our students and staff.

 According to Glynn County Board of Education policy, specific procedures must be followed for medications to be administered in school.

 Before any prescription medication may be administered in school, the parent must provide the school with 1) a completed Physician Authorization for Medication Administration form, and 2) a completed Parental Authorization for Medication Administration form.